MuhmmadAbrar/Calculator-App/README.md

 ## Acknowledgments

 - Thanks to the Android community for providing valuable resources and libraries.
-- The calculator icons used in this app are from [Iconfinder](https://www.iconfinder.com/).

 ## Contact

-For any questions or inquiries, you can reach us at [your.email@example.com](mailto:your.email@example.com).
+For any questions or inquiries, you can reach us at [muhmmadabrar@gmail.com](mailto:muhmmadabrar@gmail.com).